How to Fix Your Messaging Problem

 What’s Your Position?

-We certainly can’t speak for everyone, but in our experience, the vast majority of messaging challenges are the result of insufficient positioning.
+In our experience, the vast majority of messaging challenges are the result of insufficient positioning.

 It’s hard to read the message from inside the bottle, after all.